If you've bought FIFA 17, chances are that you're already playing Ultimate Team. There's also a good chance you're addicted to FUT.

-FIFA Ultimate Team is the most popular mode in the game, so much so that it generates more cash for EA Sports in micro-transactions than sales of the main game itself.
+FIFA Ultimate Team is the most popular mode in the series, so much so that it generates more money for EA in micro-transactions than sales of the main game itself.

 FIFA 17 Ultimate Team Guide – What's new?